oroinc/documentation/backend/entities/crud.rst

 See the sample configuration of the default ``DELETE`` operation in the |Actions| topic.

-If the default configuration is not valid for your particular case, create your own operation that would inherit from the default one following the example:
+If the default configuration is not valid for your particular case, create your own operation that would inherit from the default one, following the example:

 .. code-block:: yaml